dasheck0/robots/readme.md

 their bullets and fire your own to destroy them and gain loot and other goodies.
 These will help to upgrade your robot.

+### Features

+#### Comprehensive battle system

+Your robot has 4 main states, namely attack, defense, speed and health.
+Attack and defense are used for damage calculation once your robot is hit.
+The formula is quite complex and tweaked, such that you last at least a few hits before you die.
+Speed controls not only your translation speed but also how fast you can rotate.
+And health is the most important stat you need to focus on.
+Once it drops below zero you are dead.
+Don't worry!
+Your health is replenished after killing an enemy robot.

+### Loots

+There are several possibilities to gain loot within the game.
+The most obvious one is to open chests by destroying them.
+Once they are opened you get a persistent boost of one of your main stats.
+So do not focus that much on killing robots and get some chests too!

+## Road map

+* Drop loot after killing another robot
+* Add more robot ai types (timid, circeling, random)
+* Add bosses
+* Draw human robot in another color for the minimap
+* Increase size of robot for the minimap based on kill counter
+* Add stats for controlling weapon system
+* Add more weapon graphics
+* Add pause mode in game
+* Add menu, settings, credits, options
+* Add sounds
+* Add more create graphics
+* Add robot shadows
+* Add explosion tweens and scorch marks after killing a robot
+* Animate gaining loots and stat boosts
+* Add temp stat boosts for special actions
+* Add task systems, which give medals and stat boosts
+* Add temps special loot (e.g. invincible, super speed, mirror, ...)

 ## Used assets

 * [Robot pack](http://kenney.nl/assets/robot-pack)